afterxleep/Bouncer/README.md

 Latest Release
 ----------------------

-The old version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free.
+The old 1.x version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free, and you can grab the code from the 'uikit' branch on this repo.

-This version will be released when iOS 14 becomes available to the public.
+Version 2.x (SwiftUI) will be released when iOS 14 becomes available to the public.

 Contribute